This guide is intended to guide you through various stages of the scholarly communication lifecycle.

 I'm Here to Help

-As your Scholarly Communications Librarian, I am here to help any faculty and students interested in scholarly publishing or scholarly communication issues more broadly.
+As your Scholarly Communications Librarian, I am here to help any faculty and students with issues related to the scholarly communication lifecycle.
 Please don't hesitate to call!

-- Identify a list of high-quality journals in a field that may be good options for a particular manuscript topic.
+- Identify high-quality journals in a field that may be good options for a manuscript/topic.

-- Compare open-access publishing options and understand different publishing models, author charges, etc.
+- Compare open-access publishing options and understand different publishing models, article fees, etc.

-- Help add an author addendum to a publishing agreement to protect more of your post-publication rights.
+- Help add an author addendum to a publishing agreement to protect more post-publication rights.

 - Answer questions about using a work after publication, including whether and how it may be shared through Scholarly Works @ SHSU; a subject repository like arXiv, SocArXiv, etc.; or a scholarly social network like ResearchGate.

-- Create an ORCID profile and/or establish other research profiles to manage your online presence as a researcher.
+- Create an ORCID profile or establish other research profiles to manage a researcher's online presence.

-- Learn how to use EndNote, Mendeley, Zotero, and other research and citation management tools.
+- Learn how to use EndNote, Mendeley, Zotero, or other research and citation management tools.

-- Learn how to use DMPTool, figshare, or other tools related to data management.
+- Learn about DMPTool, open data mandates, or other information related to research data management.